Painting Shortcuts That Look Fine at First but Fail Fast Later

 Some painters can apply paint well enough, but still miss the surface preparation steps that determine how long the finish will actually last.

-Without clear prep standards, even a decent-looking job can end up failing early because no one built enough time into the process.
+Without clear prep standards, even a decent-looking job can fail early because no one built enough time into the process.

 The Most Common Painting Shortcuts That Cause Early Failure

 These shortcuts are common because they are not always obvious on day one.
-That is what makes them so costly.
-The homeowner sees fresh paint, but the underlying issues are still there waiting to show up later.
+The homeowner sees fresh paint, but the underlying issues are still waiting to show up later.

 What These Shortcuts Usually Look Like in Real Homes